sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-_PRO TIP: Use both checks for complete monitoring of Uchiwa.
+_PRO TIP: Use both methods for complete monitoring of Uchiwa.
-This way, you are able to catch when the processes are not running and when a firewall port is not open_
+This way, you are able to catch when the processes are not running and when a firewall port is not open._

 ## Monitoring RabbitMQ{#monitoring-rabbitmq}

 RabbitMQ has a management plugin that must be enabled to allow the Sensu RabbitMQ check and metric plugins to function properly.
-You can find more about enabling it in RabbitMQ's [Management Plugin][14] documentation.
+You can find instructions for enabling it in RabbitMQ's [management plugin][14] docs.

 You will also need an administrative level user that has full access to your /sensu virtualhost.
-Below is an example of how to create monitor user using the [rabbitmqctl][15] command line tool.
+Below is an example of how to create a monitor user using the [rabbitmqctl][15] command line tool.

 _NOTE: You can use the same RabbitMQ user that Sensu uses if you do not want to create another user, as they are role and permission equivalent.
 This guide will continue to use the monitor\_user in examples._